getodk/docs/docs/central-projects.rst

 Managing Project App Users
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-To manage App Users for a Project, you can navigate to the Project overview page, then click on the :guilabel:`App Users` tab under the Project name.
+To manage App Users for a Project, you can navigate to the Project page, then click on the :guilabel:`App Users` tab under the Project name.
 For more information about creating, managing, and retiring Project App Users, please see :ref:`this section <central-users-app-overview>`.

 .. _central-projects-form-access: